IsolateGPT: An Execution Isolation Architecture for LLM-Based Agentic Systems: Motivation

 \subsection{LLM-based systems}

-Large language models (LLMs) are being increasingly extended as systems with abilities, such as to connect to online services, to keep and manage a persistent memory, to compile and execute programs, and to precisely address user queries with tailored instruction templates~\cite{wang2023survey,xi2023rise}.
+LLMs are being increasingly extended as systems with abilities, such as to connect to online services, to keep a persistent memory, and to execute programs~\cite{wang2023survey,xi2023rise}.
 These capabilities tremendously extend the utility of LLMs, making them useful for a variety of tasks.
-In fact, some researchers are even envisioning such LLM-based systems to offer similar utility as operating systems~\cite{packer2023memgpt}.
+In fact, some researchers are even envisioning such LLM-based systems to offer similar utility as operating systems \cite{packer2023memgpt}.
 LLM vendors are cognizant of this potential and are already deploying standalone LLM-based systems, such as ChatGPT~\cite{chatgpt}, and LLM-based computing devices, such as the Alexa LLM-based smart speaker~\cite{amazon2023alexa}.
-LLM vendors have recently also started supporting third-party applications~\cite{openai2023introducing,bardextension,amazon2023alexa}, which is further increasing the capabilities of LLMs and consequently the utility of LLM-based systems.
+LLM vendors have recently also started supporting third-party apps~\cite{openai2023introducing,bardextension,amazon2023alexa}, which is further increasing the capabilities of LLMs and consequently the utility of LLM-based systems.